How to Make a Sweet Southern Persimmon Pie

 STEP 6.
 Bake, Cool, and Enjoy!

-Bake the persimmon pie for 30 minutes or until set (not sloppy wet, just a little jiggly).
-Let it cool completely (I suggest leaving it overnight) and then slice it up and serve topped with whipped cream.
+Bake the wild persimmon pie for 30 minutes or until set (not sloppy wet, just a little jiggly).
+A toothpick poked in the center of the pie should come out clean.
+Let it cool completely (I suggest leaving it overnight) and then slice it up and serve topped with whipped cream and/or a homemade brown sugar cinnamon streusel

 Pin “Sweet Southern Persimmon Pie Recipe” for later!